hookup culture statistics

 Furthermore, hookup culture can perpetuate harmful gender stereotypes and contribute to a culture of sexual assault and harassment.
 Research has shown that individuals who participate in hookup culture are more likely to engage in non-consensual sexual activity.

-It is important for colleges and universities to prioritize comprehensive sexual education and consent education to promote healthy sexual relationships and reduce the negative effects of hookup culture.
+Colleges and universities need to prioritize comprehensive sexual education (only 50% receive proper sex education in schools/universities/etc) and consent education to promote healthy sexual relationships and reduce the negative effects of hookup culture.
 Additionally, providing resources for mental health support can help students cope with the emotional toll that hookup culture can have.

 • Individuals who engage in hookup culture are more likely to experience feelings of loneliness, anxiety, and depression.